diejuse/proot_MaemoLeste_on_Android/README.md

 3. Termux-X11 APK installed.
 4. Termux-api APK installed (optional, it doesn't wotk on all devices).
 ## INSTALLING.
+(WARNING: This Linux distro has access to your Android's internal storage (/sdcard).
+You could accidentally delete important files from your Android device.
+I am not responsible for any damages caused by installing or using this software.
+Use this software at your own risk.)

 - Download and install latest arm64-v8a APK release of Termux-x11 from https://github.com/termux/termux-x11/releases
 - Configure this termux-x11 main preferences:
   - Display resolution mode: scaled